Syncriix/hugo-theme-bootstrap-skeleton/content/docs/xqis.it Lab/Introduction/_index.md

   - *"In its nothingness lies our salvation when Pleroma falls silent"*
 > **Note to future maintainers:** Yes, we named our production infrastructure after fundamental metaphysical concepts.
 No, we're not sorry.
 If you're reading this during an outage, remember that downtime, like existence itself, is temporary and ultimately meaningless in the grand cosmic scheme.
 Also, check the logs in /var/log/containers/.
 If Pleroma goes down, failover to Void will occur automatically - a perfect metaphor for the cosmic dance of being and nothingness.
 Also, please make sure your SSL certificates are up to date.

+## Server Specifications: Because Size Matters (Despite What They Say)
+When choosing your server specifications, remember that we're building a philosophical construct as much as a technical one.
+Our chosen configuration balances cosmic consciousness with mundane practicality:
+### The Sacred Specifications
+- **CPU**: 1 core (Monism in computing form)
+- **RAM**: 2 GB (The duality of memory management)
+- **Storage**: 20 GB (The vertex of minimal viable existence)
+- **OS**: Rocky Linux 9 64-bit (Stability without French influence)
+- **Carbon Footprint**: 0.192 kg/year (Because even metaphysical servers should be environmentally conscious)
+> **Note:** While one might argue that a single CPU core limits our parallel processing capabilities, remember that Abraxas themselves manifested as a singular entity.
+If it's good enough for a supreme cosmic being, it's good enough for our ingress controller.

+### Why These Specifications?
+- The single CPU represents our commitment to minimalism and the rejection of excessive resource consumption
+- 2GB RAM proves sufficient for our needs while keeping costs grounded in material reality
+- 20GB storage allows for adequate log retention without hoarding digital karma
+- Rocky Linux 9 because... well, we've already documented our feelings about French vanilla
+> **Infrastructure Wisdom:** When your server costs less than your monthly coffee budget, you're either doing something very right or very wrong.
+In our case, we choose to believe it's enlightenment through minimalism rather than poor capacity planning.

 ## Universal Server Setup
 > Because Some Things Are True Regardless of Your Cloud Provider's Existential State
 ### SSH Key Generation